fragazzi/fragazzi/README.md

 - 👋 Hi, I’m @fragazzi
-- 👀 I’m interested in Data Science and Artificial Intelligence
+- 👀 I’m interested in Deep Learning and Computer Vision
-- 🌱 I’m currently a master student in Computer Engigneering (Data Engigneering curriculum) at UNIMORE (MO)
+- 🌱 I’m currently a master student in Computer Engigneering (AI and Data Engigneering curriculum) at UNIMORE (MO)

 <!---